sb-campbell/skill-samples/README.md

 # Shawn Campbell - Sample Skills Repository

-This public repo provides a sampling of projects which represent my work and skills in the relevant areas.
-Please feel free to browse.
-I've provided important details and suggested enhancements in the README.md files associated with each project.
+A sampling of projects which represent my work and skills in the relevant areas.
+See local README.md file in each project folder for full details of the project and potential enhancements.

 #### [Bash, Oracle (SQL), LDAP, Sudo](./bash-sql-ldap-sudo/)